aafshinfard/UGALA/README.md

 ## Under Private Developement, will be released as Open-source.

+See manual.txt to use the code along with bowtie or any other read aligner to run the main cycle of the algorithm for now.

 ## Features

 * Very fast alignment and homology reporting by comparing only a small proportion of the input genomes.